-According to a ruling published by the court this week, Barnardo’s has a pension scheme that uses the Retail Prices Index to determine the amount its pensions increased by annually.
+According to a ruling published by the court this week, Barnardo’s has a pension scheme that uses the Retail Price Index to determine the amount its pensions increase by annually.

 But the scheme includes wording saying the charity could use any replacement of the RPI "adopted by the trustees without prejudicing approval".

-Barnardo’s argued that instead of the RPI they should be allowed to use calculate increases in payments using the Consumer Prices Index, which is generally a lower rate of inflation.
+Barnardo’s argued that, instead of the RPI, it should be allowed to calculate increases in payments using the Consumer Prices Index, which is generally a lower rate of inflation.

-Using CPI would mean Barnardo’s could reduce its pension deficit which, according to the charity’s 2017 accounts, stands at about £137.7m.
+Using CPI would enable Barnardo’s to reduce its pension deficit – which, according to the charity’s 2017 accounts, stands at about £137.7m.

 But members of the pension scheme feared this change would lead to a reduction in their payments.